 "A good credit officer can just look at a set of financial statements and assess the risk"

-Over the years, many banks have developed the ability to effectively assess individual borrowers / credits, whether based on effective assessment processes (desirably) or reliant on key individuals with a wealth of experience (okay today, but risky tomorrow when they may be gone).
+Over the years, many banks have developed over the years the ability to effectively assess individual borrowers / credits, whether based on effective assessment processes (desirably) or reliant on key individuals with a wealth of experience (okay today, but risky tomorrow when they may be gone).
 Even these banks cannot be said to have an effective credit risk management system by today's standards, because the addition of a portfolio perspective is now essential.
 In the future effective capital management will require a portfolio perspective, but even today credit risk management can benefit from such a perspective.

 This can be a challenging change for those of us brought up on a transactional focus.
 Saying no to a good credit because it still adds to the portfolio risk can be hard to accept, as is accepting a lesser quality credit from a different industry or segment because it reduces the portfolio risk.